DerryKyre/hyper-warrior/README.md

 # hyper-warrior

+Fixed version of this error: "Cannot read property '17010402' of undefined"

 NOT COMPATIBLE WITH NGSP, PR, SP...

 YOU NEED MY TERA-SHARED-STATE MOD FOR THIS TO WORK!!
 (Still need it)